Murder of Selena: The Selena fan club

 By 1994, Saldívar had signed up more than 8,000 fans.
-According to television news reporter and anchorwoman María Celeste Arrarás, Saldívar had become the "most efficient assistant" the singer ever had.
-Arrarás wrote that people noticed how eager Saldívar was to impress Selena, and did anything the singer told her to do.
-One person told Arrarás, "if Selena would say, 'Jump!', [Saldívar] would jump three times".
-Saldívar gave up her career as an in-home nurse for patients with terminal cancer and respiratory diseases.
-She decided to fully invest her time in running the Selena fan club, although she was earning less than she had as a nurse.
+According to television news reporter and anchorwoman María Celeste Arrarás, she had become the "most efficient assistant" Selena ever had.
+Arrarás wrote that people noticed how eager Saldívar was to impress Selena and did anything the singer told her to do.
+One person told Arrarás, "If Selena would say, 'Jump!', [Saldívar] would jump three times".
+Saldívar gave up her career as an in-home nurse to fully invest her time in running the Selena fan club, although she was earning less than she had in her previous career.

 Selena Etc. boutiques

 In 1994, Selena opened two boutiques called Selena Etc. in Corpus Christi and San Antonio, both equipped with in-house beauty salons.
-Quintanilla, Jr. thought Saldívar was a potential candidate to run the businesses because the family would be touring the country.
-He believed she was the best choice because of her success running the fan club.
-The family agreed; in January 1994, Saldívar became the manager of the boutiques.
+Her father thought Saldívar was a potential candidate to run the businesses because the family would be touring the country, based on her success in running the fan club.
+The rest of the family agreed; in January 1994, Saldívar became the manager of the boutiques.
 In September 1994, Selena signed Saldívar as her registered agent in San Antonio.
 After being hired to run the boutiques, Saldívar moved from South San Antonio to Corpus Christi to be closer to Selena.
-In an interview with Primer Impacto in 1995, Quintanilla, Jr. said he "always mistrusted Saldívar", though the family never found anything odd about Saldívar's behavior.
+In an interview with Primer Impacto in 1995, Abraham said he personally "always mistrusted Saldívar", though the family never found anything odd about her behavior.
 Saldívar was authorized to write and cash checks, and had access to bank accounts associated with the fan club and boutiques.

 Selena gave Saldívar her American Express card for the purpose of conducting company business.
-Saldívar instead used it to rent Lincoln Town Cars, entertain associates in upmarket restaurants, and buy two cellular telephones which she carried.
-Staff at Selena Etc. complained that Saldívar was always "nice" when Selena was around, but treated everyone terribly when Selena was away.
-In December 1994, the boutiques began to suffer.
-The company's bank accounts lacked sufficient funds to pay bills.
-Staff levels at both stores had been reduced from thirty-eight to fourteen employees, mainly because Saldívar fired those she did not like.
-The remaining employees complained to Selena about Saldívar, but Selena did not believe her friend would hurt her or her business.
+Saldívar instead used it to rent luxury cars, entertain associates in upmarket restaurants and buy two cellular phones which she carried.
+Staff at Selena Etc. complained that Saldívar was always "nice" when Selena was around, but treated everyone terribly when the singer was away.
+By December 1994, the boutiques' bank accounts lacked sufficient funds to pay bills.
+Staff levels at both stores had been reduced from 38 to 14 employees, mainly because Saldívar fired those she disliked.
+The remaining employees complained to Selena, but the singer did not believe her friend would hurt her or her business.
 Employees reportedly told Selena that Saldívar was "two-faced [and] was unstable".
-The employees then began to take their concerns to Quintanilla, Jr. who warned Selena that Saldívar might be dangerous.
+The employees then began to take their concerns to Selena's father, who warned her that Saldívar might be dangerous.
 Selena did not believe Saldívar would turn on her; her father had a habit of distrusting people.